minhquang5014/ML-Agent/story.md

 And Sarah pops up youtube video on the screen without the users even navigating around the browser, around Ytb to find interesting videos.

+Workflow
+SST: Whisper model, or Distil-whisper
+Sentence Embedding: all-MiniLM-L6-v2
+For LLM: mistral 7B model in gguf format - this is running on top of the llama-cpp module - currently running test successfully
+TTS: OpenVoice module but it requires complex setup and download or we can use xTTS-v2 or gTTS or parlerTTS
+KittenTTS is also, but it runs on CPU, maybe requires C++ extension installation